Fenrir2539/BitRebels/README.md

 The application has Customers and Accounts which can be created, editied, and deleted.
 It also contains an AccountTransfer which enables transactions betweens accounts.

-Assumes an installation of Hyperledger Composer and a a working Hyperledger Fabric runtime to deploy the business network onto
+Assumes an installation of Hyperledger Composer and a working Hyperledger Fabric runtime to deploy the business network onto

 Prerequisites: <br/>
 https://hyperledger.github.io/composer/latest/installing/installing-prereqs.html